gundalasudheer/AWS-Cloud/README.md

 2. AZURE -- Microsoft Azure
 3. GCP -- Goolge Cloud Platform

-In these 3 Cloud provider AWS is the leader in the market followed by Azure and GCP.
+In these 3 Cloud providers AWS is the leader in the market followed by Azure and GCP.